 2) Hollands Wood walk – The campsite

-Distance: 1.5 miles Time: 30min Difficulty: Easy Type: Circular
+Distance: 1.5 miles Time: 30min Difficulty: Easy Type: Circular walk

 This walk takes you through a campsite.
 Something I didn’t realise until I got there.
 As I was there during winter, there were no campers, and I would probably recommend you do this one when the campsite is closed (the winter months).

-Located just outside Brockenhurst Village, and full of well kept paths, this walk is perfect if you aren’t into big walks and want a bit of woodland vibe without getting your feet (too) wet.
+Located just outside Brockenhurst Village, and full of well kept paths, this easy walk is perfect if you aren’t into big walks and want a bit of woodland vibe without getting your feet (too) wet.

 It does run alongside a main road, but that’s the compromise made for accessibility.